natelistrom/natelistrom.github.io/_posts/2023-08-24-optimal-difference.md

 One key component to these experiences is [optimal difference]({% post_url 2022-05-09-pae-content-2 %}), the idea that the payoff must be neither too predictable nor too unpredictable.

 > “We do not feel aesthetically elated when recognizing, say, a chair.
 Yet, when we do not recognize objects around us or their properties, we may feel disturbed or even scared.
-This is a staple of thrillers: when a situation is not recognizable, one may experience horror.” <sup>{% include schoellerAndPerlovsky-2016.html %} Aesthetic Emotions section.</sup>
+This is a staple of thrillers: when a situation is not recognizable, one may experience horror.” <cite>(<a href="/bibliography#schoeller2016">Schoeller and Perlovsky</a>, Aesthetic Emotions section)</cite>

 If things are too close to expected, they fall into the trap of failing to meaningfully subvert expectations.
 If a chair remains exactly where you placed it, that won't produce strong emotion.
 It's boring.
 Our brains' [reward systems]({% post_url 2023-07-23-rule-of-three-prediction %}) aren't engaged.